vedantthete/NuvioStreamsAddon/README.md

 You can also follow on GitHub: [https://github.com/tapframe](https://github.com/tapframe)

-## Public Repository - Coming Soon!

-The codebase is being cleaned up and prepared for public release.
-Soon, you'll be able to:
-*   Check out the code.
-*   Contribute improvements or fixes.
-*   Self-host your own instance with more control.

 ## Disclaimer

 *   Nuvio Streams is an addon that scrapes content from third-party websites.
 The availability, legality, and quality of the content are the responsibility of these external sites.